 - A targeted rate for flood and river control works on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.003879 GST inclusive to produce \$758,018 (GST inclusive). - A targeted rate for flood and river control works on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.000662 GST inclusive to produce \$72,340 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.006783 GST inclusive to produce \$1,325,657 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.003847 GST inclusive to produce \$758,027 (GST inclusive). - A targeted rate for flood and river control works on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.000661 GST inclusive to produce \$72,340 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the

-The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.001255 GST inclusive to produce \$36,951 (GST inclusive).
+New Plymouth and North Taranaki constituencies of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.006728 GST inclusive to produce \$1,325,657 (GST inclusive).

-- A targeted rate for passenger transport services on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.000644 GST inclusive to produce \$70,396 (GST inclusive). - A targeted rate for Yarrow Stadium as a fixed amount on all separately used or inhabited parts of a rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region (other than commercial and industrial rating units).
-The estimated fixed amount of \$87.18 for each rating unit for 2019/2020 to produce \$2,877,836 GST inclusive - A targeted rate for Yarrow Stadium as a fixed amount on all separately used or inhabited parts of a rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated fixed amount of \$492.55 for each rating unit for 2019/2020 to produce \$933,867 GST inclusive - A targeted rate for Yarrow Stadium as a fixed amount on all separately used or inhabited parts of a rating unit in the Stratford constituency of the Taranaki region.
-The estimated fixed amount of \$58.63 for each rating unit for 2019/2020 to produce \$244,341 GST inclusive - A targeted rate for Yarrow Stadium as a fixed amount on all separately used or inhabited parts of a rating unit in the South Taranaki constituency of the Taranaki region.
-The estimated fixed amount of \$58.63 for each rating unit for 2019/2020 to produce \$830,755 GST inclusive.
+- A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.001255 GST inclusive to produce \$36,951 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2019/2020 is 0.000643 GST inclusive to produce \$70,396 (GST inclusive). - A differential targeted rate for Yarrow Stadium in the New Plymouth and North Taranaki constituencies of the Taranaki region.

-The Council differentiates the Yarrow Stadium targeted rate for the New Plymouth and North Taranaki constituencies based on land use.
-The differential categories are:
+Groups of properties (matters) used Amount of rate and factor to be used Total amount to be produced Group 1 Commercial and Industrial.
+A rate of 0.032822 cents in the dollar of land value GST inclusive. \$314,929 GST inclusive Group 1 Commercial and Industrial.
+Fixed amount of \$172.50 GST inclusive for all separately used or inhabited parts of a rating unit. \$409,515 GST inclusive Groups 2, 3 and 4 being Residential, Small holdings and Farmland as defined above.
+Fixed amount of \$80.89 GST inclusive for all separately used or inhabited parts of a rating unit \$2,812,176 GST inclusive.

-- Group 1: Commercial/industrial.
+- The Council differentiates the Yarrow Stadium targeted rate for the New Plymouth and North Taranaki constituencies based on land use.
+The differential categories are: - Group 1: Commercial/industrial.
 All rating units that are used primarily for any commercial or industrial purpose. - Group 2: Residential.
 All rating units with a land area of one hectare or less, not being rating units in Group 1, used for residential and related purposes. - Group 3: Small holdings.
 All rating units, not being rating units included in Groups 1 or 2, having a land area of more than one hectare but no greater than four hectares.